Injury to the biceps is common and uncomfortable arm injury.

 There is a great deal of controversy with regards to the optimal treatment of a biceps injury.
 Surgery is only recommended if the benefits outweigh the risks.
 The patient’s age, severity of the condition (including cosmetic concerns) medical history, occupation and sporting levels are all taken into account in this process.

 In most less severe cases, conservative management is adequate and recommended.
 This usually includes avoiding aggravating activities, swelling management and physiotherapy.
 The focus is to maximize function and return to work/ sport when healing has occurred.
 While tendon healing can be a slow process, ensuring that the muscle is exercised regularly, within pain free limits (as guided by your physiotherapist) can help to promote healing.
-With the correct treatment plan, you may be back in the boxing ring in no time!
+With the correct treatment plan and possible physiotherapy for bicep tendonitis, you may be back in the boxing ring in no time!

-Suffering pain from an injured or sore bicep?
+Suffering pain from an injured or sore bicep and in need of physiotherapy for bicep tendonitis?
 Our team at Pivotal Motion are here to help!
 Book an appointment online or call us today on 07 3352 5116.